Llanrhaeadr-ym-Mochnant: Public transport

 Bus services are operated by Tanat Valley Coaches, based in the village.
 Route 76 links the village with Llanfyllin, Meifod and Welshpool.
 Routes 79/79A connect the town with Llangynog, Llangedwyn, Penybontfawr and Oswestry.

 The village was at one point served by the defunct Tanat Valley Light Railway which served Pentrefelin, Llanrhaiadr Mochnant and Pedairffordd Halt.
 Of these station, Llanrhaiadr Mochant was the closest one to the village being around a mile south east.
-These closed in 1951 to passengers along with the line to Llangynog but the line remained open to freight to as far as Llanrhaeadr Mochant until 1964 when the entire line to Blodwell Junction was closed.
+These closed in 1951 to passengers along with the line to Llangynog, but the line remained open to freight to as far as Llanrhaeadr Mochant until 1964, when the entire line to Blodwell Junction was closed.

-The trackbed has been incorporated into agricultural use but the newly formed Tanat Valley Light Railway has expressed interest in reopening the line to as far as Llanrhaiadr Mochnant for heritage and tourist use; it is currently focused on reaching Blodwell Junction from Nantmawr.
+The trackbed has been incorporated into agricultural use, but the newly formed Tanat Valley Light Railway has expressed interest in reopening the line to as far as Llanrhaiadr Mochnant for heritage and tourist use; it is currently focused on reaching Blodwell Junction from Nantmawr.

 Film location

-Parts of the 1995 film The Englishman Who Went Up a Hill But Came Down a Mountain, starring Hugh Grant, were filmed in the village, portraying the real-life village of Taff's Well, in Rhondda Cynon Taf, which by 1995 had become too developed to use.
+Parts of the 1995 film The Englishman Who Went up a Hill but Came down a Mountain, starring Hugh Grant, were filmed in the village, portraying the real-life village of Taff's Well in Rhondda Cynon Taf, which by 1995 had become too developed to use.

-More recently, the village featured in the 2012 film Nativity 2: Danger in the Manger with David Tennant, as the village where the St. Bernadette's school bus stopped to buy sweets on the way to Lake Vyrnwy in search of the (fictitious) Castell Llawen ('Merry Castle').
+More recently, the village featured in the 2012 film Nativity 2: Danger in the Manger with David Tennant, as the village where the St. Bernadette's school bus stops to buy sweets on the way to Lake Vyrnwy in search of the (fictitious) Castell Llawen ('Merry Castle').